Ortez, PFC Manuel F.

 Dear Mrs. Bertha Ortez:

 The International Red Cross has transmitted to this government an official list obtained from the Japanese government, after long delay, of American prisoners of war who were lost while being transported northward from the Philippine islands on a Japanese ship which was sunk on Oct.
 24, 1944.
-It is with deep regret that I inform you that your son, PFC Manuel F. Ortez, 39, 231, 899, 194th Tank Battalion, was among those lost when that sinking occurred and, in the absence of any probability of survival, must be considered to have lost his life.
+It is with deep regret that I inform you that your son, Private First Class Manuel F. Ortez, 39, 231, 899, 194th Tank Battalion, was among those lost when that sinking occurred and, in the absence of any probability of survival, must be considered to have lost his life.
 He will be carried on the records of the War Department as Killed in Action 24 October 1944.
 The evidence of this death was received 16 June 1945, the date upon which his pay will terminate and accounts will be closed.

 The information available to the war department is that the vessel sailed from Manila on October 11, 1944, with 1775 prisoners of war aboard.
 On October 24 the vessel was sunk by submarine action in the south China Sea over 200 miles from the Chinese coast which was the nearest land.
 Five of the prisoners escaped in a small boat and reached the coast.
 Four others have been reported as picked up by the Japanese by whom all others aboard are reported lost.
 Absence of detailed information as to what happened to the other individual prisoners and known circumstances of the incident lead to a conclusion that all other prisoners listed by the Japanese as aboard the vessel perished.